 Researchers from Iceland, Sweden, and the United States collaborated in a study to determine the association between stress disorders and the risk of autoimmune disease.
 Their findings, recently published in the journal JAMA, show some interesting results.

-Higher risk of developing autoimmune diseases
+Those at higher risk of developing autoimmune diseases

 They found that compared to individuals that had not been exposed to stress, those who has been exposed and developed stress disorders were at a higher risk for developing autoimmune diseases.
 This association also held true in the comparison with siblings who had not been exposed to stress.